Frequently Asked Questions

 3. What is the difference between SOS Children's Village BC and SOS Children's Villages Canada?

 SOS Children’s Village BC (SOS BC for short) is the charitable organization that fundraises for and manages the only SOS Village in Canada in Surrey, British Columbia.
 SOS BC supports the many foster children who need help right here in our province with the Village and our outreach programs.

-SOS Children’s Villages Canada is the National Office of SOS Children’s Villages in this country that fundraises exclusively for the international organization and orphaned children in developing countries.
+SOS Children’s Villages Canada is the National Office of SOS Children’s Villages in this country that fundraises exclusively for the international organization and children in developing countries who have lost their parents.
 We do not receive any monetary support from SOS Canada due to our different focuses.